From Newton to Einstein

 In this module you will develop your experimental technique and gain experience of key instruments and methods.
 The experiments will cover electrical measurements, optics and radiation.
 You will also learn how to use a computer to control experiments and to record data directly from measuring instruments.

 Atoms, Photons and Fundamental Particles

 In this year-long module you’ll be introduced to the physics of atoms, nuclei and the fundamental constituents of matter and their interactions.
 You’ll gain knowledge about the quantum mechanical description of their interactions.
-Every week, you’ll have two hours of lectures; you'll also have with five 90 minute workshops throughout the year to aide your understanding.
+Every week, you’ll have two hours of lectures; you'll also have with five 90-minute workshops throughout the year to aid your understanding.